Animation plays an important role when creating VR and games.

 Press the ‘Add Property’ button and click the triangle on the left side of the ‘Transform’ icon to expand.
 Then, click the ‘+’ button on the right side of ‘Rotation’.

 The ‘Rotation’ property has been added to the animation view.

-As shown above, in the animation view, you can add the properties that you want to control by ‘Add Property’, and then change the parameters to animate the object.
+As shown above, in the animation view, you can add the properties that you want to control through ‘Add Property’, and then change the parameters to animate the object.

-In the animation view, click on the triangle on the left side of ‘Rotation’ to expand, and the items, ‘Rotation.x’, ‘Rotation:y’ and ‘Rotation:z’, appear in there.
+In the animation view, click on the triangle on the left side of ‘Rotation’ to expand, and the items, ‘Rotation.x’, ‘Rotation:y’, and ‘Rotation:z’, appear.

-In the timeline on the right, 4 markers (◇) are shown in the tracks of ‘Cube: Rotation’ and its three items.
+In the timeline on the right, there are 4 markers (◇) shown in the tracks of ‘Cube: Rotation’ and its three items.

 This is called ‘keyframe’ (also called ‘key’) where you can set the parameters for the animation at that point.

 Click the ‘◇’ marker at 0:00 in the ‘Rotation.y’ track.

 The value of ‘Rotation.y’ is zero.
 Leave this as it is.